 Infectious Diseases

 Infectious diseases remain a significant public health focus, requiring community awareness and coordinated response efforts.
-Understanding these diseases, their transmission patterns, and prevention methods is crucial for maintaining public health.
+Understanding these diseases - how they spread and how to prevent them is crucial for maintaining public health.
 The New Orleans Health Department actively monitors and responds to various contagious diseases that can affect our community, with particular attention to seasonal and emerging health challenges.

 Current Priority Diseases